Oral thrush: Introduction

 The most effective treatment plan for oral thrush uses a multifaceted approach.
 The first step in treatment is prevention.
 Prevention measures include maintaining good oral hygiene and ensuring dentures fit properly.

-To prevent transmission of a yeast infection to a newborn infant, pregnant women should consult with their licensed health care provider if they have ...more treatments »
+To prevent transmission of a yeast infection to a newborn infant, pregnant women should consult with their licensed health care provider if they have symptoms of ...more treatments »

 Oral thrush: Misdiagnosis